NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

-\end{itemize} We also consider the following fully leptonic observables, which are part of the set of observables used for a recent top quark mass determination in Ref.~\cite{ATLAS-CONF-2017-044}. \begin{itemize} \item $m_{ll}$: the invariant mass of the two charged leptons, defined as
+We also consider the following fully leptonic observables, which are part of the set of observables used for a recent top quark mass determination from differential leptonic cross sections in Ref.~\cite{ATLAS-CONF-2017-044}: \begin{itemize}